City Town Info

 • Electrical Engineering - Design of electrical goods and systems (e.g., transformers - devices that ultimately transfer electrical energy from one circuit to another).

-A principle and very critical task of an Engineer is to identify, understand, and interpret the limitations or restrictions of a design in order to produce a successful outcome (taking many factors into consideration such as safety, cost, production and servicing abilities, flexibility for future enhancements, and more).
+In addition to their other responsibilities, engineers must identify, understand, and interpret the limitations or restrictions of a design in order to produce a successful outcome (taking many factors into consideration such as safety, cost, production and servicing abilities, flexibility for future enhancements, and more).
 And, while each profession has its own specific requirements, some of the more commonly shared characteristics/requirements include, but are not limited to:

 • the ability to reason and solve problems